tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 >
 > ** Check the .summary results file, with and without running the PRSet specific options **
 >
-> ❓ How does this fle change?
+> ❓ How does this file change?
 What extra information is incorporated when including the PRSet specific commands?
 >
 ---